 By Emil W. Ciurczak, Contributing Editor

-Figure 6: NIR on a Fluid Bed Dryer.
+Figure 5: LIBS Profile on Tablet.
 Click for larger image.

 PharmaManufacturing.com is the site for knowledge, news and analysis for manufacturing and other professionals working in the pharmaceutical, biopharmaceutical and biotech industries.